Home

 But it is infinitely better to go through this ordeal rather than to face a marriage which is certain to end in disaster.

-The young lady always, of course, returns the engagement ring.
+The young lady always, of course, returns the engagement ring if it has been her decision to call off the wedding.

 A few more rules of etiquette and advice: